Professor of Computer Science

 - 1976, Bachelors, Mathematical Sciences, Stanford Univ

 Reflecting on the nature and structure of computing.
-The recently completed book On Computing: The Fourth Great Scientific Domain, which is expected out from MIT Press this Fall (2012), proposes the computing sciences to be on a par with the physical life and social sciences, while introducing a relational approach to understanding computing and its connections with these other domains.
+The book On Computing: The Fourth Great Scientific Domain (MIT Press, 2012) proposes that the computing sciences are on a par with the physical, life and social sciences, while introducing a relational approach to understanding computing, its structure, and its connections with these other domains.

 - 1972 National Merit scholarship

 - 1976 NSF graduate fellowship

 - 1984 Fourth National Conference on Artificial Intelligence (AAAI-84) Nominated for publisher’s prize